Let’s talk about how to have a healthy mentality

 This is something you should constantly remind yourself of because the foundation of all great accomplishments is self-belief.
 Don’t let other people tell you how to live your life.

-Instead, take steps to develop personal control over your life, which will help you realize your goals and give you a sense of pride in yourself.
+Instead, take steps to develop personal control over your life, which will help you accomplish your goals and give you a sense of pride in yourself.

 Your sibling is taller than you, your neighbor has a nicer car, and your best buddy is wealthier than you.